Hand Embroidery for Beginners - How to Embroider Letters

 Choosing beginner friendly fabrics

-These materials make starting out more enjoyable and successful as they are generally more managable.
-They don’t stretch or distort easily making it simpler to maintain even and consistent stitches, which helps prevent frustration during the learning process.
+If you are a beginner you won't go wrong with cotton, calico, and polycotton fabric.
+They are manageable as they don’t stretch or distort, making it easy to maintain even and consistent stitches This helps prevent frustration during the learning process.

-They are also durable and can withstand the pulling and tension that often comes with embroidery.
-This helps prevent wear and tear and allows unpicking without marring the fabric when practicing.
+They're durable and can handle the pulling and tension that's common in embroidery.
+This helps prevent wear and tear, and allows for easy unpicking without damaging the fabric, making it great for practice.

 As you gain confidence and skill, you can explore other types of fabrics to expand your embroidery repertoire.